odoocker/odoocker/README.md

 2. **Usability at its Core**: Odoocker is user-centric.
 By keeping the interface intuitive and the processes straightforward, we ensure that even newcomers to the Odoo ecosystem can set up and deploy with relative ease.

 3. **Dynamic Yet Simple Configuration**: Customization doesn't have to be complicated.
-With our .env setup, adapting your Odoo instance to your unique needs is a breeze, ensuring you have the flexibility without the fuss.
+With our `.env` setup, adapting your Odoo instance to your unique needs is a breeze, ensuring you have the flexibility without the fuss.

 4. **Streamlined Development Cycle**: With our intuitive steps and tips, deploying Odoo becomes as simple as 1-2-3.
-The goal is clear: to ensure developers do what they love most, code.
+The goal is clear: *to ensure developers do what they love most, code*.

 5. **Clean, Unadulterated Performance**: With a spotlight on a single Odoo instance and a decluttered server, performance optimization is a given.
 Expect faster load times, smoother operations, and a user experience that’s top-notch.